eerty1/Innowise-Admin-User-Spring-Boot-Application/README.md

 ## Task Requirements

-Сортировка мячей:

-Реализовать систему учета данных работников компаний.
-Админ может:
+Implement a data accounting system for company employees Admin can:
+* Edit employee data
-* редактировать
+* Add new employees
-* добавлять
+* Delete existing employee
-* удалять
+* Read employee data
-* просматривтаь информация о сотрудниках

-Cотрудник может:
+Employee can:

-* просматривать
+* Read employee data

-Пароли в базе данных хранить только в хэшированном виде, хэш-функцию выбирается любая.
+Passwords in the database should be stored only in hashed form, any hash function could be used.

-Стек: **Java 11+**, **Spring(Core, Boot, MVC, Data, Security)**, **Lombok**, **MapStruct**, любая реляционная субд на ваш выбор.
+Stack: **Java 11+**, **Spring(Core, Boot, MVC, Data, Security)**, **Lombok**, **MapStruct**, any relational database.

 Peculiarities: